 - If you are using canned chickpeas, skip step-1 & 2 below.
 Drain the liquid and rinse chickpeas in water.
 Do not use canned chickpeas water in step-8 while blending.

 - Tahini is a paste made by grinding roasted sesame seeds with olive oil.
-You can either buy it store or make it at home.
+You can either buy it from the store or make it at home.
 If tahini is not available, use 1½ tablespoons ground roasted sesame seeds as its replacement in this recipe.
 (Roast 1½ tablespoons sesame seeds in a pan until they start popping.
 In step-3, first grind the roasted sesame seeds until smooth.
 Add cooked chickpeas in the same jar and follow the remaining process as described in step-3.)

 - Soak 1/3 cup dried chickpeas in 1-cup water for 8-10 hours or overnight.
 Drain the excess water from soaked chickpeas and rinse them in water.
 Transfer them to a 2-3 liter capacity pressure cooker and add 3/4 cup water and salt.